 Midges (family Chironomidae) are small, non-biting flies that look a lot like mosquitoes.
 These insects can be found almost anywhere.
 There are about 670 species of midges in our part of the world.

 The larvae of most midges are aquatic, living in tubes or cases in the bottoms of lakes and residential ponds.
-Many of these larva are scavengers or feed on algae or other aquatic plants.
+Many of these larvae are scavengers or feed on algae or other aquatic plants.
 Midge larva are often very abundant and are an important food source for many other animals.

 Some midge larvae are known as bloodworms.
 Their unusual red colour is due to haemoglobin (respiratory blood pigment) that allows them to live in water with very low oxygen levels.